awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    $ aws iam create-policy --policy-name my-policy --policy-document file://JSON-file-name
    ```

-1. Use the [attach\-user\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/create-policy.html) command to attach the specified managed policy to the specified IAM user\.
-For the `--user-name` parameter, specify the friendly name \(not ARN\) of the IAM user\.
+1. Use the [attach\-user\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/create-policy.html) command to attach the managed policy to the specified IAM user\.
+For the `--user-name` parameter, specify the friendly name \(not the ARN\) of the IAM user\.

    ```
    $ aws iam attach-user-policy --policy-arn arn:aws:iam::account-id:policy/my-policy --user-name IAM-friendly-name